Ever felt like your site’s loading slower?

 Adding the Script to Your WordPress Site

-Now, how do we get this script into WordPress?
-There are a few different ways you can do this, depending on your preference and technical comfort level.
+Now, there are a few different ways you can add he script to your wordpress site, depending on your preference and technical comfort level.
 Choose your weapon:

 If you want a more portable solution, creating a custom plugin is the way to go.
 This method keeps your code separate from your theme, so you won’t lose it if you change themes.

-. - Inside that folder, create a new webp-ninja.php PHP file.
+directory. - Inside the folder, create a new webp-ninja.php PHP file.

 - Paste the script into this file: